Code-Institute-Submissions/MS2-FilmAnseo/README.md

 ### Typography
 There are two aims for the typography on the site:
 * Add to the sense of adventure/holidays/non-serious nature of the content
-* Allow quick and easy reading of test details.
+* Allow quick and easy reading of text details.

 To achieve this, the main section headers and page title use the font [Bangers](https://fonts.google.com/specimen/Bangers?preview.text_type=custom#glyphs) - based on "the style of mid-20th century superhero comics".
 In contrast, the detail text used on the site uses [Open Sans](https://fonts.google.com/specimen/Open+Sans?preview.text_type=custom#about) with a "neutral, yet friendly appearance".